 15. For optimal results, try a specially made breast deodorant

-Yes, there is such a thing as boob deodorant!
+Yes, there is such a thing as breast deodorant!
 Try Fresh Breasts lotion.
 It’s a cream that dries into a powder and helps prevent chafing and sweating.

 16. Anti-chafing gel may do the trick